csameshima/Capstone-Project/README.md

 ### Results
 The best model was a *Voting Ensemble* model.
 For this model there are no configurable parameters, except the timeout.
-No modificactions were needed, since the were no error messages.
+No modifications were needed, since there were no error messages.

 Some ways to improve the performance would be:
 * Disable the ONNX compatibility to allow the stack ensemble model to perform.